Best uses for Citi ThankYou points

 • Move points from one account to another (even to friends’ accounts): You can freely move up to 100,000 points per year to any other Citi ThankYou Rewards account.
 The catch is that once points are moved, they expire within 90 days.
 Make sure you have immediate plans for those points before moving them.

-• You can keep points alive by downgrading to a fee-free card: If you don’t want to keep your Premier or Prestige card due to annual fees, consider downgrading to a fee-free ThankYou card instead.
-Downgrade options include the Custom Cash, Rewards+, or ThankYou Preferred.
+• You can keep points alive by downgrading to a no-annual-fee card: If you don’t want to keep your ThankYou rewards card due to annual fees, consider downgrading to a no-annual-fee ThankYou card instead.
+Downgrade options include the Double Cash, Custom Cash, or Rewards+.
 Doing this will keep your points alive.
-If you later want to transfer points to an airline program, you can get a new Premier or Prestige card, upgrade your fee-free card to a Premier or Prestige card, or move points to a friend who has a Premier or Prestige card.
-Note that the Citi Double Cash card is NOT a good product change option because your points will not be preserved.
+If you later want to transfer points to an airline program, you can get a new Premier card, upgrade your no-annual-fee card to a Premier card, or move points to a friend who has a Premier card (or a Prestige or AT&T Access More card).

 How NOT to use your points

-One reason that Citi can afford to throw so many points at cardholders is that they make it easy to redeem your points for poor value.
+One reason that Citi can afford to throw so many points at cardholders is that they make it easy to redeem points for poor value.
 Don’t do this.
 Your goal should be to get more than 1 cent per point value.
-Worst case, make sure to get 1 cent per point value.
+Worst case, make sure to get exactly 1 cent per point value.
 While there are some exceptions, the following options for redeeming points are bad deals.
 Stay away from the following:

 • Don’t Shop With Points